Solicitor career path

 Most university law careers fairs take place in October/November.
 They represent your best chance to meet people from the firms face to face.
 It is best to have done some preliminary research so you can ask intelligent questions.
 Many firms also organise on-campus presentations during these two terms.

-Look into the funding possibilities for your legal training (in particular, local education authority grants) and check closing dates for applications.
+Look into the funding possibilities for your postgraduate legal training (eg, local education authority grants) and check closing dates for applications.

 Non-law degree students will need to apply for a place on a conversion course, known as the Graduate Diploma in Law (GDL).
 If you intend to study full time, you should apply through the Central Applications Board (www.lawcabs.ac.uk) from September onwards in your final year of university.
-The application system has recently changed so that there is no longer a closing date for applications; rather, applications are dealt with as they are submitted and institutions are notified weekly of new submissions.
+There is no longer a closing date for applications; rather, applications are dealt with as they are submitted and institutions are notified weekly of new submissions.
 Applications for part-time courses must be made directly to the provider.
 Applications for part-time courses must be made direct to the provider.

 Apply for further vacation work placements for the summer vacation.
-Thoroughly research the applications procedure for training contracts, especially those at firms you are interested in.
+Thoroughly research the application procedure for training contracts, especially those at firms you are interested in.
 By now you should be shortlisting the firms to which you want to apply.

 Most major law firms will require training contract applications during this period (from mid-July onwards).
 Check out our Training contract deadlines page for specific dates.
 Gain some further work experience, either on a formal work placement scheme or through other means.